 Abdominal radiographs may classically show a double bubble sign with gas filled distended stomach and duodenum with an absence of distal gas.
 A similar appearance (either filled with fluid or gas) can be seen in other modalities.

-Distal bowel gas although more classically associated with duodenal stenosis, however, it can be seen in duodenal atresia via anomalous bile duct anatomy 4.
+The presence of distal bowel gas, although more classically associated with duodenal stenosis, can be seen in duodenal atresia via anomalous bile duct anatomy 4.

 May also show a dilated stomach and duodenum giving a double bubble type appearance.
 This, however, may not be sonographically detectable until the mid to late second trimester.
 May also show evidence of polyhydramnios as an ancillary sonographic feature.